tmobile/kardio/README.md

 ### High Availability

 Kardio supports a High Availability (HA) mode with a two-node cluster in active-passive configuration.
 The HA mode is designed to work across multiple regions if required.
-For more information, see  [HA Setup](./docs/Production.md#HASetup)

 ### Multi-Region/Multi Environment Support
 Kardio has the capability to run on multiple Regions.
 The Kardio dashboard displays data for every available Environment/Region.

 ### RBAC
 Kardio supports Role Based Access Control/Restrictions using LDAP integration.
-See [RBAC Integration](./docs/Integrations.md#RBAC) for more information
+See [RBAC Integration](./docs/Integrations.md#ldap-integration) for more information

 ## Feature Highlights